jassemb/simple_shell/README.md

 https://github.com/mouadhx04<br/>

 ### License
-This project is licensed under the holberton school License.
+This project is licensed under the Holberton school License.